Hostel (2005 film)

 Hostel is a 2005 horror film written and directed by Eli Roth.
 It stars Jay Hernandez, Derek Richardson, Eyþór Guðjónsson, and Barbara Nedeljáková.
 It was produced by Mike Fleiss, Roth, and Chris Briggs, and executive produced by Boaz Yakin, Scott Spiegel, and Quentin Tarantino.
 The film follows a group of American tourists, as they end up in Slovakia where they are eventually taken one-by-one by an organization that allows people to torture and kill others.

 Hostel was released theatrically in the United States by Lions Gate Films and Sony Pictures Releasing's Screen Gems on January 6, 2006, and in the Czech Republic by Falcon.
-The film received divisive reviews from critics, but grossed $82 million worldwide on a $4.8 million budget.
+The film received mixed reviews from critics, but grossed $82 million worldwide on a $4.8 million budget.
 It successfully launched a film series, and was followed by Hostel: Part II (2007) and Hostel: Part III (2011).
+A television series based on the film is reportedly in development with Roth's involvement.

 Plot

 Two college students, Paxton Rodriguez and Josh Brooks, travel across Europe with their Icelandic friend Óli Eriksson.
 In the Netherlands, they visit an Amsterdam nightclub, followed by a brothel.
-Unable to get back into their hostel because of a curfew, they accept the offer of a man named Alexei to stay at his apartment.
-He convinces them that, instead of going to Barcelona, they should visit a hostel in Slovakia filled with beautiful women.
+They are booted from the nightclub after getting in a fight with a clubgoer and unable to get back into their hostel because of a curfew, they accept the offer of a man named Alexei to stay at his apartment.
+He convinces them that, instead of going to Barcelona, they should visit a hostel near Bratislava, Slovakia with beautiful women who fawn over Americans.

-The three board a train to Slovakia, where they encounter a Dutch businessman, who touches Josh's leg.
-Josh yells at him, causing him to leave.
+The three board a train to Slovakia, where they encounter a Dutch businessman, who makes an inappropriate advance on Josh.
+Josh flips out, causing the businessman to leave.
 Arriving in Slovakia, they find that their roommates in the hostel are two women, Natalya and Svetlana.
 The women invite them to a spa, and later to a disco.
-Josh has a run in with a gang of local criminal gipsy kids.
-The Dutch businessman intervenes to defend him.
+Briefly exiting the disco, Josh is accosted by a gang of local Romani criminal children, but the Dutch businessman intervenes to defend him.
 Josh apologizes for his reaction on the train.

 Paxton and Josh have sex with Natalya and Svetlana, while Óli leaves with the desk girl, Vala.
 The next morning, Óli does not return.
 The two are approached by a Japanese woman named Kana, who shows them a photo of Óli and her friend Yuki, who is also missing.
-Elsewhere, Óli has been decapitated, while Yuki is being tortured.
+Elsewhere, Óli is shown having been decapitated while Yuki is being tortured.
 Josh is anxious to leave, but Paxton convinces him to stay one more night with Natalya and Svetlana.
-Both women slip the men tranquilizers.
-Josh faints on his bed.
-The ill Paxton ends up locked in the pantry.
+They go to a disco, where both women slip the men mickies.
+Josh returns to the hostel and passes out on his bed, while Paxton stumbles into a pantry and is locked inside, where he passes out.